What Dramas Did You Enjoy Watching in 2016?

 72 SECONDS, BANANA ACTUALLY, OHGUSIL, and INNERVIEW

 I discovered this hunk of talent called 72 Seconds, which is a studio that makes various web shorts and commercials.
 Their tag line is “We Create Fun.”
-It also has released original music that is used in its shows.
+It also has released original music used in its shows.
 72 Seconds is one of the series that takes snapshots of ordinary moments in a young man’s life.
-His awkward, stream of consciousness monologues that run constantly is sometimes witty.
+His awkward, stream of consciousness monologues that run constantly are often witty.
 It’s funny because the whole thing feels so weird.
 If you liked The King of Jokgu (2013), you might like this, too.
 Oh Gu-Sil, Banana Actually, and The Innerview are other series from 72 Seconds I enjoyed.
 Check those out on YouTube!

 What Dramas Did You Start But Did Not Finish For Any Reason?